charmed-kubernetes/charm-kubernetes-control-plane/README.md

 #### enable-dashboard-addons

-Enables the installation of Kubernetes dashboard, Heapster, Grafana, and InfluxDB.
+Installs the Kubernetes dashboard and related images.

 # DNS for the cluster